Skip to content

 Vice – President

-Alejo García Basalo from Argentina, is an architect graduated from the University of Buenos Aires, with extensive expertise in the complex field of correctional architecture.
-Over the course of my 44-year career, he has held significant leadership roles, including serving as Building Planning Chief at the Argentine Federal Prison Service and as Project Coordinator in the Design and Construction Branch of the Secretary of Prison Infrastructure within the Ministry of Justice and Human Rights of Argentina.
-In these positions, he was responsible for the planning and design of numerous prison facilities, contributing to the construction and design of more than six thousands prison beds within the Argentine correctional system and abroad. he also worked within the National Institute of Standardization of Argentina (IRAM) developing technical standards for prison construction.
+Alejo García Basalo, from Argentina, is an architect graduated from the University of Buenos Aires, with recognized expertise in the complex field of correctional architecture.
+Over his 44-year career, he has held prominent leadership roles, including Building Planning Chief at the Argentine Federal Prison Service and Project Coordinator in the Design and Construction Division of the Secretariat of Prison Infrastructure within the Ministry of Justice and Human Rights of Argentina.
+In these capacities, he was responsible for planning and designing numerous correctional facilities, contributing to the development of over 6,000 prison beds in Argentina and abroad.
+He also worked at the National Institute of Standardization of Argentina (IRAM), where he developed technical standards for prison construction.

 Additionally, he has been an educator and researcher, serving as a professor in Prison Architecture at John F. Kennedy University in Buenos Aires and at the National Institute of Public Administration.
 In recent years, I have acted as a consultant to the Argentinean Committee for the Prevention of Torture, where I played a key role in developing National Architectural Standards for Prisons and Jails.